Darren Way: Yeovil Town

 In June 2017, Way completed his UEFA Pro Licence course.

 In November 2018, Yeovil were knocked out of the FA Cup in the first round after losing 3–1 at home to non-league side Stockport County.
 For the second time in Way's tenure, the club had been knocked out by a non-league side in the first round.
 Despite the cup exit and a run of form that had seen the club only win one of its last nine league matches, Way was rewarded by the Yeovil board with a new extended contract until June 2021, with Way claiming the club were "in best place for five years".
 With the club having lost a further four consecutive matches following the signing of his new contract, Way attended a Supporters Alliance Meeting at which he was reported to have claimed that "he was a hero" and that "he could walk into any other club".
 He also said that he would not be at Yeovil for ever and that when he left he would be missed.
 He asserted that the fans knew nothing about football.
 The club's poor form continued into 2019, and after a 2–0 defeat to Milton Keynes Dons on 23 March, with securing survival in League Two no longer in the team's own hands, Way was sacked by the club.

 Plymouth Argyle

 In December 2019, he was appointed under-18s manager at Plymouth Argyle replacing former coach Kevin Hodges who had left the club the previous month, with Way taking up the role from January 2020.

 Fleetwood Town

 On 11 September 2023, Way joined EFL League One side Fleetwood Town to take up the role of assistant manager.

 Bath City

 On 23 December 2024, Way was appointed manager of National League South side Bath City.
+On 22 March 2026, Way was sacked by the club after a poor run of form had left the club seven points adrift of safety and under threat of relegation to the Southern League.

+Torquay United

+On 24 March 2026, Way joined the first-team coaching staff of National League South club Torquay United on a short-term deal until the end of the season.
+In June 2026, Way agreed a new contract to remain with Torquay as assistant manager ahead of the 2026–27 campaign.